updated Jul 22, 2016

-No earning limit and cash rewards never expire as long as your account is open.
+No earning limit and cash rewards do not expire as long as your account is open.
 Accumulate as much cash back as you want, without worrying if and when it expires.
 So you can stash away the cash back you earn in the 5% categories, plus the unlimited 1% cash back you earn on your other purchases, without stressing about redeeming it before an expiry deadline.
 There are also no spending tiers.

 0% intro APR for 15 months for purchases and balance transfers.
 This introductory period is great if you want to make a big-ticket purchase and pay it over 15 months or if you want to transfer a balance from an existing card.
 After the introductory period, your annual percentage rate will be a 14.24%-23.24% variable APR, depending on your credit score.
 Do note that you'll still have to pay a balance transfer fee of 5% of the amount you transfer, or $5 minimum.

 Chase Blueprint feature included for free.
 The Blueprint program has certain features which help you repay your balances faster and save on interest.
 For example, you can choose to pay in full for certain types of purchases each month like gas or groceries so you don't pay any interest on them, even though you already owe a balance.